Cycling Curbar Edge, Derbyshire County, England

 Number 35 on our 30 day trip through Britain documenting the 100 Greatest Cycling Climbs is Curbar Edge.
-Edge in Curbar edge refers to the gritstone outcrops above (the road cuts between Curbar and Baslow edges), not the common definition of “edge” (a wall built of stone from the field being cleared for crops or pasture land which runs along the perimeter of the area cleared).
+The “edge” in the name Curbar Edge refers to the gritstone outcrop above (the road cuts between Curbar and Baslow edges), not the common definition of “edge” (a wall built of stone from the field being cleared for crops or pasture land which runs along the perimeter of the area cleared).

-Highest home prices in Derbyshire County on this road.
+The highest home prices in Derbyshire County are on this road.

 Jolly’s mobile cafe at the top.